Improving the accuracy of estimators for the two-point correlation function: Expectation of pair-counts

 Using Eq.\,(\ref{eq:S-campbel-mecke-prime}) and Eq.\,(\ref{eq:RRtprime}) we can determine

-Hence we arrive at the well known result that the estimator $\xi_\text{PH}'(r)= \frac{\DD'(r)}{\RR'(r)}-1$ of \cite{peebles:statisticalIII} is `ratio unbiased'. $\xi_\text{PH}'(r)$ is an estimate the two-point correlation function $\xi'(r)=\xi_G(r)$ if we apply the same selection effects to the random point set as we find in the incompletely sampled galaxy distribution.
+Hence we arrive at the well-known result that the estimator $\xi_\text{PH}'(r)= \frac{\DD'(r)}{\RR'(r)}-1$ of \cite{peebles:statisticalIII} is `ratio unbiased'. $\xi_\text{PH}'(r)$ is an estimate of the two-point correlation function $\xi'(r)=\xi_G(r)$ if we apply the same selection effects to the random point set as we find in the incompletely sampled galaxy distribution.

-For a given point set $\{\bfx_i\}_{i=1}^N$ inside the sample geometry $\bfx_i\in\CW$ we calculate the expectation of $\DR'$.
-Using the Campbell-Mecke formula and with $\Phi'$ an inhomogeneous Poisson process with number density $\tfrac{\Nr}{N}\varrho'(\bfx)$ we obtain
+For a given point set $\{\bfx_i\}_{i=1}^N$ inside the sample geometry $\bfx_i\in\CW,$ we calculate the expectation of $\DR'$.
+Using the Campbell-Mecke formula and with $\Phi'$ an inhomogeneous Poisson process with number density $\tfrac{\Nr}{N}\varrho'(\bfx),$ we obtain

 where

 is the integral of the density $\varrho'(\bfy)$ in the volume of the spherical shell $S_r^\mDelta(\bfx_i)=\{\bfy\in\bbR^3 \,|\, s < |\bfy-\bfx_i|\le s+\mDelta \}$ inside $\CW$.